azisatria/ai-card-organizer/README.md

 ---

-## Download

-Pre-built Windows installers are available on the [Releases](https://github.com/yourusername/ai-card-organizer/releases) page.
-Download the latest `.exe` (NSIS) or `.msi` installer — no Rust or Node.js required.

-> **Note:** Releases are published as drafts via GitHub Actions when a new version tag (e.g. `v1.0.0`) is pushed.
-Check the Releases tab for the latest build.

----

 ## Background

 I found it surprisingly difficult to organize character cards once the collection grew past 100 — and even harder to figure out which cards were unused or outdated.
 This app was born out of that frustration.